Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “In which regions is lunch provided?”

-The lunches are provided at Summer Camps in Versoix and in Geneva.
-Please note that lunches are provided only for the full day camps and not for the mini camps.
-For Autumn and Easter camps, for all regions, lunch is not provided.
-Please provide a packed lunch.
+The lunches are provided normally in all regions, if not specified otherwise on the camp info.
+Please note that lunches are provided only for the full-day camps and not for the mini camps.

 “I wish to register my two children for a camp.
 One for a mini and the other for a full day, but both in the same region.
 Does the discount still apply?”